 Reviewed by Ro Huntriss, Registered Dietitian

-Wholefoods are foods that are unprocessed or minimally processed, so they remain as close to their natural state as in nature.
-Wholefoods include fruit and vegetables, brown rice, quinoa, chickpeas, beans, nuts, seeds, fresh meat, fresh fish, and eggs.
+Wholefoods are foods that are unprocessed or minimally processed.
+They include fruit and vegetables, brown rice, quinoa, chickpeas, beans, nuts, seeds, fresh meat, fresh fish, and eggs.
 They’re nutrient-packed and can contain many vitamins, minerals, and fibre.

 Refined foods, on the other hand, have had some processing done to them and often have nutrients and fibre removed.
 Other ingredients such as sugars, sweeteners, salt, and preservatives are often added.
 Examples of refined foods include white bread, crisps, cakes, cereals, baked goods, and white pasta.